kaz-Anova/StackNet/README.md

 ![Alt text](/images/generic_connection.png?raw=true "Generic input to hidden")

-where *s* expresses that machine learning model.
+where *s* expresses that machine learning model and *g* (normally) a linear activation function or identity

 Logically the outputs of each neuron, can be fed onto next layers.
 For instance in the second layer the equation will be :